-This course provides the opportunity to discuss and understand the nature of public speaking and discourse in both ancient and modern society, and to create, adapt and deliver original speeches before an audience.
+This course exposes students to theory and practice in the creation, adaptation and delivery of original speeches before an audience.
+It also provides the opportunity to understand the nature of public speaking and discourse in both ancient and modern society.